 Intent

-external app to access the underlying Intent
+can't ever access the underlying Intent

-or data within.
+or the data within it.

 // ...